K3ndriick/ccct/docs/case-study.md

 **Sidebar** - discovers all Claude Code projects and sessions from `~/.claude/projects/`, indexes them in AppData on first launch and incrementally on subsequent opens, and renders them as a browsable list organized by project.

 **Conversation view** - renders a selected session as a clean chat interface: user messages, assistant text, tool calls (Read, Write, Edit, Bash, Glob) with their inputs and results, thinking blocks, and diffs for edit operations.
-Noise (queue operations, file history snapshots, base64 content) is filtered out.
+Noise (queue operations, file history snapshots, sidechain records, and IDE-injected context blocks) is filtered out.

 **Output panel** - generates a structured continuation prompt via the Anthropic API from the selected session.
 The prompt is designed to be pasted into a new Claude Code session to restore context without re-explaining the project from scratch.
 One click copies it to clipboard.